grcvhon/bci-minerals/sampling_design/README.md

 3) a `.gpx` version of the `.csv` file which may be useful for boat interfaces
 4) an interactive map (`.html`); and
 5) a record of the arguments used for the unique iteration (`.txt`)

+In the output, we will see that the transects we generated form zig-zag lines inside the blocks.
+This approach increases the efficiency of sampling within these 1 km x 1 km blocks.
+Each transect line is 1 km in length and, from experience for a quiet set of transects i.e. block with no snakes, takes about 3 minutes to traverse under ideal weather conditions (= 9 minutes per block).

 Below is a preview of the output:
 ```